 Book signing 8:30 – 9:00 pm

 Reservations needed.
 Click here

-Admission price goes to restaurant and venue; Spoken Interludes makes no money from events
+Admission price goes to caterer and venue.
+Spoken Interludes makes no money from events.

 Books sold by The Village Bookstore of Pleasantville, NY

 Friday, November 9

 Legendary journalist, JOE HAGAN, reads from his book, Sticky Fingers: The Life and Times of Jann Wenner and Rolling Stone Magazine

 A New York Times Top 10 Book of the Year (Dwight Garner)

 A New York Times Top 10 Book of the Year (Janet Maslin)

 A New York Magazine Top 10 Book of the Year